minh711/nestjs-test/README.md

 - `dotenv`: A zero-dependency module for loading environment variables from a .env file into process.env, simplifying configuration management in Node.js applications.
+- `@nestjs/config`: NestJS module for configuration management, providing a clean and robust way to load environment variables and configuration files into a NestJS application.
+- `typeorm`: ...
+- `pg`: Non-blocking PostgreSQL client for Node.js.

 # 3. Create Module